phrogfibsh/DBsheetscript/README.md

-ahkautoplayer_ml3czus - new autoplayer w/ more advanced options + selectable sheets on the spot
+ahkautoplayer_ml3czus - new autoplayer w/ more advanced options + selectable sheets on the spot, may run slower if your pc is slow

-autohotkey - old autoplayer built with sticks and stones. still works just fine with simpler interface
+autohotkey - old autoplayer built with sticks and stones. still works just fine with simpler interface, generally runs faster

 ! **your pc's performance will affect how fast the autoplayer runs** !